 Students from all disciplines have the opportunity to publish their work in a St. John’s University undergraduate journal, The Legal Apprentice.

 The Legal Apprentice features articles about many topics, such as endangered species, ballot selfies and engagement rings.
-The journal was created by Mary Noe, J.D., associate professor of Legal Studies.
+The journal was created by Mary Noe, J.D., Professor of Legal Studies.
 She continues as the editor.
-Undergraduate student-authors write relevant case summaries, research, and opinions about recent legal cases that reflect their respective interests and backgrounds.
-“No legal training is required,” Noe said.
-“This is about good writing, not legal knowledge.”
+Undergraduate student-authors write relevant case summaries, research, and opinions that reflect their respective interests and backgrounds.
+“No legal training is required” Noe said, “this is about good writing, not legal knowledge.”
 The articles are interesting, informative, and well written.
 The Legal Apprentice welcomes articles from all St. John’s University students.

-Students interested in writing for The Legal Apprentice should contact Noe at [email protected].
+Students interested in writing for The Legal Apprentice should contact Professor Mary Noe at [email protected].

 Good Legal Writing Is Simply Good Writing: Words Of Welcome